 Today, Tulsa basks in the national and international, entertainment spotlight.
-With the popularity of the new BOK Center, an architectural gem displaying swirling lines, glimmering glass panes and canopy cantilevers that seem to float over the stunning futuristic structure, entertainment events have risen to new heights in the city.
+With the popularity of the BOK Center, an architectural gem displaying swirling lines, glimmering glass panes and canopy cantilevers that seem to float over the stunning futuristic structure, entertainment events have risen to new heights in the city.
 Designed by Argentine architect Cesar Pelli, the BOK Center, with 18,500 seats, and an impressive collection of art, valued at $2 million, is already fulfilling its mission as an icon for Tulsa.
 World-class performers including Paul McCartney, The Eagles, Celine Dion, Billy Joel, Elton John, Carrie Underwood, Neil Diamond, and Britney Spears are ensuring Tulsa’s importance in the entertainment world.

 Tulsa’s culture is enhanced by outstanding performances at the Tulsa Performing Arts Center, designed by World Trade Center architect Minoru Yamasaki.
 Occupying half of a city block in historic downtown, the PAC holds four theaters that provide entertainment to more than 300,000 patrons annually.
 The PAC is home to 13 resident performing arts organizations, a touring Broadway series and renowned international and national performers.
-Resident groups such as the Tulsa Symphony, Tulsa Opera, Tulsa Oratorio, and Tulsa Ballet present a full season of performances each year.
+Resident groups such as the Tulsa Symphony Orchestra, Tulsa Opera, Tulsa Chorale, and Tulsa Ballet present a full season of performances each year.

 While these state-of-the-art facilities and their events attract thousands, visitors also enjoy attractions such as the Tulsa Zoo and Oklahoma Aquarium; unique shopping districts; festivals such as Mayfest, Dfest, and Oktoberfest; Pow-Wows; Art Deco architecture; fine dining; Broadway performances; year-around events; extensive hiking trails and parks, including River Parks; gardens; eclectic nightlife at several entertainment districts; and near-by lakes and recreational areas.